Kyiv Metro: Line 4 (Podilsko-Vyhurivska)

-The fourth line of the Kyiv Metro (also known as the Podilsko-Voskresenska line) will connect the northern Troieschyna districts in the east with the future business center of Rybalskiy Island on the Dnieper river, and from there arc around the Podil neighborhood.
-The line will continue westwards along the northern slope of the Starokyivska Hora and into the northwestern part of central Kyiv, where it will turn south and reach the Kyiv Passenger Railway Station.
+The fourth line of the Kyiv Metro (also known as the Podilsko-Voskresenska line) will connect the northern Troieshchyna districts in the east with the future business center of Rybalskyi Peninsula on the Dnieper River, and from there arc around the Podil neighborhood.
+The line will continue westwards along the northern slope of the Starokyivska Hora and into the northwestern part of central Kyiv, where it will turn south and reach the Kyiv-Pasazhyrskyi Railway Station.
 In doing so, it will offer transfers to all three other Metro lines and thus relieve the over-congested transfer points in the center.
 The last planned stage will connect the line to Kyiv's Zhuliany airport and the residential districts along the way.

 This line first appeared in plans in 1980, when a new plan for Kyiv Metro development appeared.
 The section between Voskresenka (2 km south of Troieshchyna) and Vokzalna (through Chervona Ploshcha (now Kontraktova Ploshcha station), instead of today's plan to direct it via Tarasa Shevchenka), was planned to be open by 2000.
 Due to protests over the passage of the line through the historical neighborhood of Podil, the line was rerouted.

-Construction started in 1993, from the Podilsko-Voskresensky bridge.
+Construction started in 1993, from the Podilsko-Voskresenskyi bridge.
 It was later stopped due to financial difficulties.
 This remains the only built section of the line.
 A second attempt was made in 2004, and it was expected that the bridge would be opened three years later, but work was again halted because the bridge had to pass through Rusanivski Sady, where the houses were to be demolished without compensation, which resulted in protest from residents.
-Other factors that contributed to the suspension of the project included problems with construction and the financial crisis of 2007–2008.
+Other factors that contributed to the suspension of the project included problems with construction and the 2008 financial crisis.
 Work on the bridge was only restarted in mid-2017, and it was forecasted to be opened by the end of 2021.

 The feasibility of the line has been subject to discussion, and alternative projects have been proposed, such as the construction of a light rail or light metro instead.
 Nevertheless, as of 6 July 2017, the subway option is still preferred, despite the route being altered from plan to plan.

 In May 2017, the Kyiv City Council signed a memorandum with a Chinese consortium (which includes the China Railway International Group and the China Pacific Construction Group) to assess the current advancement of the project and, eventually, to finally construct the line.
 The first segments of the line (colloquially called "metro to Troieshchyna") are planned to be finished by 2025, while further construction will most probably end after 2030.